What Is AI Companion Dependency?

 AI companion dependency is a pattern where your primary source of emotional support, social connection, or sense of being understood comes from an artificial intelligence — a chatbot, virtual companion, or AI character — rather than from human relationships.
 It's not about using AI tools for work or creative projects.
 It's about turning to AI to meet deep emotional needs that humans normally meet for each other.

 AI companion dependency sits in a nuanced space.
 Using AI for emotional support isn't inherently harmful — sometimes it's genuinely helpful.
 The concern arises when AI replaces human connection rather than supplementing it, or when the dependency creates anxiety, avoidance, or a shrinking life.
+If you find yourself unable to trust AI yet unable to stop relying on it, that tension is part of the dependency pattern.
 Our guide to building a healthy AI relationship covers the broader picture of balanced AI use.

 Common Forms of AI Companion Dependency